E-HomeWork/E-HomeWork/README.md

-#WORK IS STILL IN PROGRESS!!

-Below I document some of the thought processes that go into each iteration of this applicaiton.
-When the application is complete, I will remove the "WORK IN PROGRESS!!" banner.

 # Etsy HomeWork

 The following will explain the choices made throughout the application, please feel free to follow up on any questions you may have.
+You can find a list of the bonuses at the bottom.

 # Data flow